 Big Five Bank e-Transfer Timeframes

 Scotiabank | Scotiabank e-Transfer funds are available immediately once you receive the notification indicating your funds have been transferred.
-In general, you should receive the message within a few minutes, usually under 30 minutes. |
+In general, you should receive the message within a from the time the funds are sent, though it could take up to 30 minutes. |

 TD | TD e-Transfer funds are also available once you receive a message indicating funds have been transferred.
-Recipients will usually receive the message within a minute of the e-transfer being sent. |
+Recipients will typically receive the message within a minute of the e-Transfer being sent. |

-BMO | BMO e-Transfer can take as long as 30 minutes to reach the recipient, however, in most cases, the recipient will receive the funds immediately after the transaction. |
+BMO | BMO e-Transfers can take as long as 30 minutes to reach the recipient.
+However, in most cases, the recipient will receive the funds immediately after the transaction. |

-RBC | Rbc e-Transfer funds are processed in real-time.
-Funds are immediately deposited if the recipient has auto-deposit set up, otherwise, it’s deposited once they accept the deposit. |
+RBC | RBC e-Transfer funds are processed in real-time.
+Funds are immediately deposited if the recipient has auto-deposit set up.
+Otherwise, they’re deposited once the recipient accepts the deposit. |

-CIBC | CIBC e-Transfer funds are transferred immediately from the sender’s account to the receivers.
+CIBC | CIBC e-Transfer funds are transferred immediately from the sender’s account to the receiver’s.
 However, it can take up to 30 minutes for the recipient to receive the e-transfer notification. |

 The time it takes for you to receive funds sent electronically via e-Transfer depends on your financial institution.
 Let’s take a look at each of the big banks in Canada and why you might be waiting a little longer for your funds to be deposited into your bank account.